Bucket Bunny List Of The Top 25 South America Travel Adventures

 11) Philippines Kayak Sea Safari – A snorkeling sea safari that takes you through the islands west of Coron Town to explore reefs and shipwrecks, and paddle through mangroves.

-13) Machu Picchu, Peru – See Inca ruins, magnificent mountains and exotic vegetation.
-The Inca Trail goes over high passes with unforgettable views, through cloud forests, and finally into subtropical vegetation before arriving at Machu Picchu.
+13) Machu Picchu, Peru – Hike the Inca Trail over high passes with unforgettable views, through cloud forests, and into subtropical vegetation before arriving at Machu Picchu.
+Read more about this completed Top 100 Travel Adventure here.

 14) Ciudad Perdida, Colombia – An amazing travel adventure in Colombia, the Ciudad Perdida hike to the Lost City would be an unforgettable experience.